Effect of energy dissipation on radiofrequency ablation model in cardiac tissue: modelling, analysis and numerical simulation: Numerical experiments

+In our numerical study we consider a domain $\Omega$ as illustrated in Figure \ref{fig:omega} and we fix values $L= 1.5$, $H= 0.5$ and $r= 0.075$.
+We assume that the thickness of the electrode is negligible, and we abound its effect in the numerical simulation.

-We now deal with the reformulation of the studied model into an algebraic system of differential equations that allows us to use a time lag scheme.
-That is, given the solution of the heat equation at the previous time, we solve then the decoupled potential and Navier-Stokes equations (\ref{DecoupledPhi})-(\ref{DecoupledNS}) for time step $n-1$ as
+For the time discretization, fixing an integer $M$, we define a time subdivision $t_0= 0 < \cdots < t_M =T$ and the time steps as $\tau_n = {t_{n+1}-t_n}, i=0, \cdots, M-1$.
+While we use a finite element discretization in space.
+Namely, we exploit the finite element P1-Bubble to compute the values of the velocity variable and the P1 finite element to approximate the temperature, pressure and potential unknowns.
+In the sequel, we keep the same notations of the variables $\boldsymbol{v}$, $P$, $\theta$ and $\varphi$ for the discrete versions. \\ We now deal with the reformulation of the studied model into an algebraic system of differential equations that allows us to use a time lag scheme.
+That is, given the solution of the heat equation at the previous time, we solve then the decoupled potential and Navier--Stokes equations (\ref{DecoupledNS})-(\ref{DecoupledPhi}) for time step $n-1$ as

 We get then the potential $\varphi^{n-1}$, the velocity $\boldsymbol{v}^{n-1}$ and the the pressure $P^{n-1}$ at the time step $n-1$.
 We solve then the temperature equation at time $n$. \\ A more interesting question is how to treat the temperature advection-diffusion equation.
 By default, not all discretizations of this equation are equally stable unless we use regularization techniques.
 To achieve this, we can use discontinuous elements which is more efficient for pure advection problems.
 But in the presence of diffusion terms, the discretization of the Laplace operator is cumbersome due to the large number of additional terms that must be integrated on each face between the cells.
 A better alternative is therefore to add some nonlinear viscosity $\tilde {\eta}(\theta)$ to the model that only acts in the vicinity of shocks and other discontinuities. $\tilde {\eta}(\theta)$ is chosen in such a way that if $\theta$ satisfies the original equations, the additional viscosity is zero.
 To achieve this, the literature contains a number of approaches.
 We will opt here for the stabilization strategy developed by Guermond and Popov \cite{guermond2011entropy} that builds on a suitably defined residual and a limiting procedure for the additional viscosity.
 To this end, let us define a residual $R_\alpha(\theta)$ as follows: